wp-plugins/adrotate/readme.txt

 == Upgrade Notice ==

+= 3.6.5 =
+Important bugfixes to stats and error evaluation.
+Small tweaks.
+Some new features.

 = 3.6.4 =
 Bugfixes.
 Small tweaks.
-Some new features/
+Some new features.

 = 3.6.3 =
 Minor bugfixes.
 Improved PHP5.3 compatibility.